bloom-lang/bud/doc/getstarted.md

 Hopefully the output looks sensible.
 A few things to note here:

-1. the first line is a Bloom *collection declaration*.
+1. the first line we pasted in is a Bloom *collection declaration*.
 It declares the existence of a `table` named `clouds`.
-By default, Bloom collections hold key/value pairs: arrays with the first field being a unique key, and the second a value.
+By default, Bloom collections hold \[key, value\] pairs: i.e., arrays with the first field being a unique key, and the second a value.
 (Given an item `i` in a Bloom collection, you can access those fields as `i.key` and `i.val` respectively, or as `i[0]` and `i[1]`).
 2. The second line uses Bloom's `<=` merge operator.
-This *instantaneously* merges the contents from the rhs of the statement into the lhs, within the timestep of a single tick.
+This *instantaneously* merges the contents from the rhs of the statement into the lhs within the same timestep.

 3. The third line uses Bloom's `<~` merge operator.
 We'll spend more time on the meaning of this operator later; for now just be aware that statements with `stdio` on the lhs *must* use `<~`.
 (If you like, try starting over with `<=` instead of `<~` in that statement and see what happens.)
 4. the `inspected` method of BudCollections converts arrays of values into strings suitable for printing.
 (Again, if you like you can try the program again, leaving out the `.inspected` method.)